-Who already the 5 advantages of a boar bristle brush knows, you can't avoid getting one.
+If you already know the 5 advantages of a boar bristle brush, you can't avoid buying one.

-But what should you look out for when buying?
-And how do you actually recognize good boar bristle brushes?
+But what should you look for when buying one?
+And how do you actually recognise a good boar bristle brush?

-Before we deal with the characteristics of good boar bristles, it is important to find out whether the brush is actually real boar bristles.
+Before we look at the characteristics of good boar bristles, it is first necessary to find out whether the brush is actually genuine boar bristles?

-In Germany one can assume that if a product has “100% boar bristles” marked is, it is also real boar bristles.
+In Germany, you can assume that if a product is labelled "100% boar bristles", it is also genuine boar bristles.

-In the case of natural hair brushes marked with “...with wild boar bristles”, it does not mean that these are exclusively wild boar bristles.
-Often other bristles such as goat hair or nylon bristles are also included here.
+Natural hairbrushes labelled "...with wild boar bristles" do not mean that they are exclusively made of wild boar bristles.
+They often contain other bristles such as goat hair or nylon bristles.

-To be on the safe side, you can get information about the product on the manufacturer's website and find out whether the product is real, artificial or only partially boar bristles.
+To be sure, you can get information about the product on the manufacturer's website and find out whether the product contains real, artificial or only partial boar bristles.

-If there is in no way any indication of the use of 100% wild boar bristles, care is required! - A boar bristle brush is only as good as the bristles themselves.
+If there is no indication whatsoever that 100% boar bristles are used, be careful! - A boar bristle brush is only as good as the bristles themselves.

 The best and highest quality part of the boar bristles comes from the "first cut".
 This is the lower part of the bristles.
-The bristle hair is still very strong on this part and is therefore best suited for use in a hairbrush.
+At this part, the bristle hair is still very strong and is therefore best suited for use in a hairbrush.

-To see if this is the first cut, simply check the tips of the bristles.
-With first-cut bristles, you should see a white-brown follicle approach of the bristles.
+To determine if it is first cut, simply check the tips of the bristles.
+If the bristles are first cut, you should see a white-brown follicle at the base of the bristles.

-The first cut is the first third of the boar bristles and therefore also the strongest part.
-The remaining parts of the bristles are softer and are used for cheaper brushes or other areas of application.
+The first cut is the first third of the boar bristles, and therefore also the strongest part.
+The remaining parts of the bristles are softer and are used for cheaper brushes or other applications.

-Equipped with this information, the only question that arises is, which boar bristle brush suits my hair type.
+Equipped with this information, the only question that remains is which boar bristle brush suits my hair type.